How to Set Up Streaming Video Pause: Complete Guide

 Once you’ve set up the extension:

-- Enjoy calmer screen time without the constant battles
+- Enjoy healthier viewing without the guilt